Retirement Planning, Entrepreneur Bridget Start Retirement Planning, Entrepreneur Bridget Start

 True millionaires allocate their time, energy, and money efficiently, in ways conducive to building wealth.

 The average millionaire is productive with their time.
 They spend much more time reading and much less time watching TV than non-millionaires.
-They don’t waste their money on lottery tickets or get-rich-quick schemes hoping to become rich.
-They invest their time and money improving themselves, learning new skills, starting businesses, and networking with other successful people.
+They don’t waste their money on lottery tickets or get-rich-quick schemes, hoping to become rich.
+They invest their time and money in improving themselves, learning new skills, starting businesses, and networking with other successful people.
 They exercise more and eat healthier.
-They start investing in their tax advantage accounts early!
+They start investing in their tax-advantaged accounts early!

-They believe that financial independence is more important than displaying high social status.
+They believe that financial independence is more important than displaying a high social status.

 The average millionaire understands that being wealthy isn’t about showing off or one-upping their neighbor.
 Instead of buying a bigger house or fancier car, they would rather build wealth.
 They understand that building wealth allows them to gain back control of their time.
 Being financially independent allows them to spend more time with their family, volunteer more, work at a job they enjoy, and participate in hobbies they love.
 They understand the difference between appearing rich and being wealthy.